A guide on how to construct a house in Kerala

 Pay the necessary statutory tax payments in the respective Municipality/Corporation.
 After submitting the approval plan, building permit and the completion certificate of the new house, you get the Building number.

 The next step is to obtain the utility connections which include the electrical and water connections.
-This is obtained by submitting the request form along with all other necessary documents by a licensed electrician/plumber.
+A licensed electrician/plumber can get this for you by submitting the request form along with all other necessary documents.

 You complete all these procedures and it is time to move into the dream home.